 May contain errors — check source documents for definitive information.

-This Bill would create a statutory definition of bullying at work and allow bullying-related claims to be heard by an employment tribunal.
-It would also require a Respect at Work Code with minimum standards for positive and respectful workplaces, and give the Equality and Human Rights Commission powers to investigate workplaces with bullying cultures and to take enforcement action.
-It aims to improve workplace behaviour and protection for staff.
+This Bill would set a legal definition of bullying at work and allow people to bring bullying claims to an employment tribunal.
+It would also create a Respect at Work Code with minimum standards for positive, respectful workplaces, and give the Equality and Human Rights Commission powers to investigate bullying cultures and take enforcement action.

 Generated 21 February 2026